humansinstitute/BitcoinForHumans/StableBonds.md

 An example payment flow for a community bank and animated mp4 version.

-The name "stablebonds" was chosen as no coins were created and I was seeking some differentiation.
+The name "stablebonds" was No tokens, all bitcoin collateralized channels. chosen as no coins were created and I was seeking some differentiation.
 Although I appreciate this isn't so much a bond in any true sense, however, this does act more in line with a peer to peer repo-market which generates cash from collateral.
+It's also a cheeky nod to the fact that nothing in bitcoin is really named properly (wallets, coins etc).

 *(This is very much a draft and there are a lot of edge cases to talk through I think, but the basic concepts and I would welcome discussion - Pete)*